ashwinpathak20/ashwinpathak20.github.io/_pages/cv.md

 Experience
 ======
 * **Software Engineer Intern at Doordash** : May 2022 - Aug.
 2022
-    * Working on the new verticals merchant experience team to develop the functionality of search for self serve inventory management for non-retail merchants.
+    * Worked with new verticals merchant experience team to develop and launch the functionality of type-ahead suggestion and search for self serve inventory management for non-retail merchants.
-    * Working on AWS, Terraform, Kotlin, Redis, React and GraphQL.
+    * Worked on AWS, Terraform, Kotlin, Redis, React and GraphQL.
 * **Software Development Engineer at Amazon** : Jul.
 2019 - Aug.
 2021
    * Inventory Tracking Systems - Designed, implemented and deployed inventory tracking and management systems with source for enhancing sellers reach and increasing customers range of choice.
 Worked on AWS infrastructure and Java for development.
    * Invoice By Amazon - Launched invoice by amazon project for enabling amazon business customers to easily track the sellers across Europe.
 Worked on accounting, return and seller infrastructure.